This integration collects data from Traefik in order to check its health and monitor:

 traefik.d/conf.yaml file in the

-conf.d/ folder at the root of your Agent’s configuration directory to start collecting your Traefik metrics and logs.
+conf.d/ folder at the root of your Agent’s configuration directory to start collecting your Traefik metrics or logs.

 See the sample traefik.d/conf.yaml for all available configuration options.